LukasZahradnik/PyNeuraLogic/README.md

 ## About

 Logic programming is a declarative coding paradigm in which you declare your logical _variables_ and _relations_ between them.
-A relation applied to a tuple of variables is then called an _atom_.
 These can be further composed into so-called _rules_ that drive the computation.
 Such a rule set then forms a _logic program_, and its execution is equivalent to performing logic inference with the rules.

 PyNeuralogic, through its [NeuraLogic](https://github.com/GustikS/NeuraLogic) backend, then makes this inference process _differentiable_, which lets you learn numeric parameters that can be associated with the rules.